Julio-Rats/simplex_method/readme.md

 simplex.exe restrictions.txt
 ~~~

-The program will execute showing the executable steps in matrix notation, giving the solution at the end.
-if it exists, it is worth highlighting that the method still DOES NOT treat degenerate cases, not showing all
-solutions in case of multiple solutions.
+The program will run by displaying the executable steps in matrix notation, providing the solution at the end, if it exists.
+It is worth noting that the method still does NOT handle cases of cycling, and it will not display more than one solution in case of multiple solutions.